PHSKC-APDE/hyrule/example_workflow/_targets.md

     [`arrow`](https://arrow.apache.org/docs/r/) package (along with
     `duckdb`) provides read/write routines for `.parquet` files.
-    `.parquet` files are used because they are reasonably efficient storage wise and allow for partial read/writes.
+    `.parquet` files are used because they are reasonably efficient storage wise and allow for partial read/write operations.
 3.  [stacking/ensemble
     learning](https://en.wikipedia.org/wiki/Ensemble_learning): The
     linkage method is an ensemble of machine learning models combined